mftb/color-flask/README.md

 # Deploying with podman

-You can deploy the application with podman pushing it to a container repo also using podman:
+You can deploy the application with podman pushing it to a container registry also using podman:

 ```
 podman push color-flask:latest